KarimAlMaghribi/Mansa/frontend/README.md

 The token must not be committed to the repository.

+## Firestore indexes and rules

+Chats subscribe to group conversations by querying `participants` with `array-contains`.
+Ensure that Firestore security rules allow reads on the `chats` collection for authorized users and create the required composite index:

+* Collection: `chats`
+* Fields: `participants` (Array contains) + `kind` (Ascending)

+Create the index in the Firebase console or add it to the shared infrastructure configuration so that local and CI environments stay in sync.

 ## Backend (Spring Boot)

 A simple Spring Boot backend lives in the `backend` directory.
 It exposes a demo endpoint at `/api/hello` returning a greeting string.